Kim-King001/se-day-2-git-and-github-Kimutai/README.md

 Rebase and Merge: Reapplies commits from your branch onto the base branch.

 Complete the Merge:
 Click "Merge pull request" followed by "Confirm merge."
-After merging, you may choose to delete the feature branch to keep the repository tidy.
+After merging, you may choose to delete the feature branch to keep the repository tidy

-Discuss the concept of "forking" a repository on GitHub.
-How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+**Discuss the concept of "forking" a repository on GitHub.
+How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?**

 Forking involves creating a distinct copy of an existing repository under your GitHub account.
 This new repository, known as a "fork," retains the entire codebase and commit history of the original repository (often referred to as the "upstream" repository) but operates independently.
 Forking allows developers to experiment with changes, implement new features, or fix bugs without affecting the original project.
 How to Fork a Repository